Me: “So, Noah, how’s it feel to be gainfully employed?”

 - My father-in-law had difficulty leaving the street

 - My 17 year old daughter slid her car into our retaining wall and had to climb out the passenger side

 - My 17 year old daughter took our van to pick the 5 year old up from school

 Waiting with bated breath to hear that the 5 year old makes it home safely and that the van survives.

 Oh, and btw, secondary roads in Knoxville are still precarious.
-This is why schools get canceled.1 comment so far
+This is why schools get canceled.

 Despite her grandparents regularly taking her to a Baptist church on Sundays and her boyfriend introducing her to the Methodist church which they regularly attended on Wednesdays, I’ve just realized that my eldest daughter is Jewish.
 See, she drives a car that burns oil, feh!, and I’m quite certain that it ran out weeks ago…yet it still runs!

 My daughter just passed her driving test.
 She’s licensed to drive sans parent!
-Congrats Sarah!add a comment
+Congrats Sarah!

 Sarah has a portfolio review today near Nashville for a summer art program where she would get to live at a university and work with some very talented people.
 This is very important which is why I cringed when I saw Cathy’s tweet: